SheinH/380-chat/README.md

 # 380-chat

 ### Shein Htike
-In this code, the chat app first uses triple diffe-hellman to initally exchange keys over the websocket.
+In this code, the chat app first uses triple Diffie-Hellman to initally exchange keys over the websocket.
 Both parties require only the other party's public key.

 After a key exchange, both parties should now have a symmetric key.